What’s The Best Shampoo For Fine Hair? Top 5 Breakdown

 There are some of you reading this and thinking “Well, I didn’t realize I had fine hair.
 Maybe I have fine hair?
 My hair isn’t thin but, well, it’s definitely not thick…” Now, you may just be a ‘hair-pocondriac’ but chances are you’re probably another victim on the list.
 Confused yet?
-Let me explain what exactly fine hair is and why you might not realize you’re a ‘sufferer’ (it’s not as dramatic as it sounds).
+Let me explain what exactly fine hair is (also known as ‘thin’ hair) and why you might not realize you’re a ‘sufferer’ (it’s not as dramatic as it sounds).

 What Is Fine Hair?

 So what is fine hair?
 It’s a type of hair texture where your individual hair strands are smaller in diameter.
 Having less hair does not necessarily constitute having fine hair.